 Le Chamber

-If you are feeling peckish, I recommend the sausage plate.
-It comes with six different sausage varieties.
-It’s probably meant to serve two people, but I devoured it solo.
+If you’re feeling peckish, get the sausage plate.
+It comes with six different sausage varieties and is probably meant to serve two people, but I’m not ashamed to admit I devoured it solo.

 Le Chamber